Clutz2132/TSM-takhome/README.md

    ```

 10) Cost optimization
-   - Autoscaling with HPA and cluster technicques
+   - Autoscaling with HPA and cluster techniques
    - Load balancing
    - Spot instances
    - Right size nodes based on resource utilization metrics

 ## Conclusion
-This project demonstrates how to deploy a scalable, contanerized web-application on DigitalOcean using Kubernetes.
+This project demonstrates how to deploy a scalable, containerized web-application on DigitalOcean using Kubernetes.
 By following these steps, you can create a robust and efficient deployment with optimized costs and performance.

 ## Resources
 - [DigitalOcean Kubernetes Documentation](https://www.digitalocean.com/docs/kubernetes/)